Not cut out for DIY investing? (Or just not ready for it yet?)

 - An in-depth discussion of your goals

 - A review of your existing investments and retirement accounts

 - Investment and pension advice

 Nutmeg Fees & Charges

-Fixed allocation portfolios are the cheapest because you have no options and Nutmeg doesn’t need to service them as frequently.
-The annual fees for fixed allocation portfolios include:
+Fixed allocation portfolios are the cheapest because of the low-touch approach taken, meaning Nutmeg doesn’t need to service them as frequently.
+The annual fees for fixed allocation portfolios are:

 - 0.45% up to £100k